hellojerryli/mantouli.github.io/data-structures/binary-search-tree.md

                 pre.right = node;
                 node = node.left;
             } else {
-                // Revert the changes made in "if" part to restore the original tree i.e., fix the right child of predecessor pre.right = null;
+                // Revert the changes made in "if" part to restore the original tree,
+                // fix the right child of predecessor pre.right = null;
                 System.out.println(node);
                 node = node.right;